 Professor Pascal Richette, Dr Frank Behrens and Professor Oliver FitzGerald share their expertise on the different phenotypes of psoriatic arthritis and importance of considering all six domains of the disease.

 Psoriatic arthritis is a heterogeneous disease involving up to six domains1 (see Figure 1).
-Every person with psoriatic arthritis is unique: Each will present with his/her own combination of these domains, with varying severity and disease burden levels.
+Every patient with psoriatic arthritis is unique: Each will present with his/her own combination of these domains, with varying severity and disease burden levels.
 Regardless of the individual’s combination, psoriatic arthritis has a substantial effect on patients’ lives.1

 Fig. 1 The prevalence of the six domains of psoriatic arthritis2-21Tap to zoom